TobiasVanDyk/RaspberryPi-GPIO-Displays/README.md

 ### Kernel 5.4

 **Update 11 Aug 2020:** There are new driver files for both the Waveshare Type C (Fast SPI) and type B LCD displays.
 For the first it is on the [**swkim01 github page**](https://github.com/swkim01/waveshare-dtoverlays), and the type B version 2 display is here in the folder waveshare35bv2.
 Both these displays function well with kernel 5.4 (using a Raspberry Pi 3B+).

+As an alternative use one of the following two methods for working kernel 5.5 and Raspberry Pi3B+ dtoverlay drivers:

-Follow either the Waveshare Wiki instructions to install the Waveshare type C or B rev 2 LCD or use the instructions here in the goodTFT folder, then reboot and replace the waveshare35c.dtbo or waveshare35b-v2.dtbo in /boot/overlays/ with the one from swkim01 in github, or for the Type B revision 2 LCD, from here.
-The folders swkim01 and waveshare35bv2, contain working config.txt and the dtbo files (as well as the dts source files).
+(1) Follow the Waveshare Wiki instructions to install the Waveshare type C or B rev 2 LCD, then reboot and replace the waveshare35c.dtbo or waveshare35b-v2.dtbo in /boot/overlays/ with the one from swkim01 in github, or for the Type B revision 2 LCD, from here in the folder waveshare35bv2 .

+(2) Follow the instructions here in the goodTFT folder to install the Waveshare type C or B rev 2 LCD, and then reboot.

 **Compiling new SPI LCD drivers for kernel 5.4:**
 * Edit the dts files for the type C and B revision 2 LCD displays from the swkim01 Github page, and substitute 1 for 0 for both the reset and pendown GPIO's (reset-gpios = <&gpio 25 1>;  pendown-gpio = <&gpio 17 1>;).